uber-archive/npm-shrinkwrap/README.md

-The edge case npm doesn't handle is if you change the tag in your package.json. npm happily says that the dependency in your node_modules tree is valid irregardless of what tag it is.
+The edge case npm doesn't handle is if you change the tag in your package.json. npm happily says that the dependency in your node_modules tree is valid regardless of what tag it is.

 ### Consistently set a `resolved` field.